reigenatk/go-torrent/README.md

 - Support UDP for announce?

 ### Sidenote
 This is my first substatial project in Go.
 I quite like it tbh, it feels like a cross between Python and C++.
-Has dynamic typing, yet it also has structs.
-The best of both worlds in my opinion.
-Also thank god there's no header files.
+You can declare variables Python style using `:=` and also declare them with types using `var`.
+It also has structs.
+Modules are super easy to install, it takes like a day to learn the language thanks to [this site](https://go.dev/tour/welcome/1)...
+Error messages are really easy to follow.
+No wonder this language is so popular.
+Also thank god there's no header files and makefiles.
+Is this heaven?
 I think I'll be using Go more often :P